Fiddle Leaf Fig Care

 Fiddle Leaf Fig Trees are particularly sensitive to environmental changes.
 They will likely take a little time to adjust to their new home.
 Be sure to follow the care instructions, and don’t panic if yours loses a few leaves.
 If leaf discoloration or leaf loss persists, please reach out and we will help troubleshoot!

-Lastly, if you are using a container made from organic materials to pot your Fiddle Leaf in, we highly recommend using a cork mat underneath to protect your floors, as humidity may accumulate beneath the pot due to the volume of water this plant requires.
+Lastly, if you are using a container made from organic materials to pot your Fiddle Leaf in, we highly recommend using a waterproof saucer underneath to protect your floors, as humidity may accumulate beneath the pot due to the volume of water this plant requires.

 The common name for this plant, Fiddle Leaf Fig, comes from the fact that the leaves are the size and shape of a fiddle.